 The HBP Flagship was launched by the European Commission's Future and Emerging Technologies (FET) scheme in October 2013, and is scheduled to run for ten years.
-With Flagships, the Commission proposes a new partnering model for visionary, long-term European cooperative research in the European Research Area, demonstrating the potential for common research efforts.
+The Flagships, represent a new partnering model for visionary, long-term European cooperative research in the European Research Area, demonstrating the potential for common research efforts.
 The HBP has the following main objectives:

 - Create and operate a European scientific Research Infrastructure for brain research, cognitive neuroscience, and other brain-inspired sciences

 - Gather, organise and disseminate data describing the brain and its diseases

 - Build multi-scale scaffold theory and models for the brain